EasyBrizy/Brizy-Local-Editor/docusaurus/docs/getting-started/what-is-brizy-addon.md

 ## Ideas

-The potential for developing innovative addons is vast and varied.
+The potential for developing innovative widgets is vast and varied.
 From complex widgets to dynamic content, animations, custom typography, interactive sliders, navigation enhancements, and conditional display features, the possibilities are nearly limitless.
-If you envision a unique addon, this guide provides the foundation for bringing your concept to life.
+If you envision a unique widget, this guide provides the foundation for bringing your concept to life.